Things I’ve Learned In Ecuador: #14 Expect (and Accept) the Unexpected

 So, as many of my readers may already know, I am no longer a Peace Corps Volunteer and have been at home in the United States since late June.
 This will unfortunately be my last blog post as my time learning and living in Ecuador has come to an end, after a spectacular and unforgettable 20 months.
 It was an incredible journey and one that ended much too soon.
 I’ve been thinking about this blog post for about 2 months now but not until now have I felt ready enough to type out all my thoughts and emotions and really say goodbye to that life changing experience that was Peace Corps.
 Here goes… and forgive me if I’m not 100 percent forthcoming with all the details of my sudden departure from Ecuador.

 About 5 months ago, I first noticed something was up.
-I found a weird lump above my left collarbone and thought to myself, “hmm, that’s odd” but not much else.
-As a person that is somewhat terrified of doctors and ignores all bumps, lumps, coughs, colds and any other kind of illnesses until I cannot procrastinate anymore and finally realize my health is kinda, sorta important, I just shrugged it off as a knot due to my terrible Ecua-mattress.
-A month or so later, it was still there.
+As a person that is somewhat terrified of doctors and ignores all bumps, lumps, coughs, colds and any other kind of illnesses until I cannot procrastinate anymore and finally realize my health is kinda, sorta important.
+A month or so later, the issue was still there.
 Still not going away.
 It was probably time to tell someone about this.
-I happened to be in Quito for a meeting so I wandered over to the medical office and showed them.
+I happened to be in Quito for a meeting so I wandered over to the medical office.
 That’s when that terrifying moment that I dreaded happened and they took it really seriously.
 They didn’t just tell me to wait a while and it’ll all be better in time as I’d hoped, but instead sent me for a series of MRIs and blood work and then made the decision to medically evacuate me to the United States.

 I cried and was frustrated and wasn’t happy with the medevac at first.
 It was really hard knowing I had absolutely no control over the situation but eventually came to my senses and realized my health comes before anything else.
 I sucked it up, made the trip back to my site, and started packing up.
 Peace Corps requires you to pack up all your most important stuff and write lists of what you’d want done with all of your things in case you don’t come back.
 Since I was determined to be back to Ecuador in a week or two, I didn’t really take it seriously.
 I sorta said goodbye to people but mostly just said, “Hey, I’m off to the States for a bit.
 See ya soon!”

 I arrived home at the end of June and that’s when all the fun started.
 I’ve had some MRIs, a few CAT scans, and more blood work than my queasy self can handle.
 Turns out, I was a medical enigma in need of a consultation with Dr. House and nobody knew what was up.
-After many appointments and a quick visit to the OR, we were still guessing.
+After many appointments, we were still guessing.
 My doctor even starting calling me Problem Child.
 More and more time went by and I was inching ever closer my 45 day medevac time limit.
-See, lovely Peace Corps only allows you 45 days to get better and go back to country.
-If any more time than that is needed, you’re what they call medically separated.
+Peace Corps only allows you 45 days to get better and go back to country.
+If any more time than that is needed, you’re then medically separated.
 You’re still considered an RPCV and everything, but you can’t go back unless you apply to reinstate aka paperwork, bureaucracy and more paperwork.

-So a few days before my August 11 deadline, they figured out that I’d been really sick with mono a few months back and thought maybe my collarbone mass was related.
-We figured all was well and my immune system was just going crazy in Ecualand.
+So a few days before my August 11 deadline, they thought they figured it out.
 All the plans were in motion for my return to Ecuador a day or two before my 45 day deadline.
 Then, I went for a last minute follow up and my doctor wasn’t too happy.
-The swelling hadn’t gone down and he was worried.
 I went back for yet another wonderful MRI and then everything changed.
-The mass had grown and we still didn’t know what it was aka no more Peace Corps for me.
+He wasn’t comfortable sending me back to country aka no more Peace Corps for me.
 I was medically separated on August 11, 2013 after 20 months of service.

 I can’t even begin to describe the intense roller coaster ride of emotions that I was going through at that time.
 Sorry Peace Corps, I know you trained us on these things but being hit so suddenly with something like that when I was all ready to go back and finish up my last 6 months was devastating and something I’m still coming to terms with.